nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Interaction of CalendarCommand and the various major components](images/calendar-diagram.png)

-In particular, the diagram below shows the explicit execution flow that `buildMonthCalendar()` method of the `CalendarCommand` takes.
+In particular, the diagram below shows the sequence that `buildMonthCalendar()` method of the `CalendarCommand` takes.

 ![Explicit execution flow of CalendarCommand](images/addMonthlyCalendar.png)